cloudacademy/openshift-voteapp-demo/README.md

 # STEP4:

-Over write the install-config.yaml with a demo cluster config
+Over write the ```install-config.yaml``` with a demo cluster config
 Note: this is for demo purposes, and is configured as follows:
-1. a AZ SINGLE zone to keep running costs down
+1. SINGLE AZ zone configured to keep running costs down
 2. 3 x m4.xlarge cluster master nodes
 3. 1 x m4.xlarge compute node